Maharlika Wealth Fund: Legislative process

-In late November 2022, seven lawmakers in the Philippine House of Representatives, including Martin Romualdez and Sandro Marcos, filed House Bill 6398 proposing the creation of a sovereign wealth fund for the Philippines to be known as the Maharlika Wealth Fund (MWF), inspired from South Korea's own sovereign wealth fund.
+In late November 2022, seven lawmakers in the Philippine House of Representatives, including Martin Romualdez and Sandro Marcos, filed House Bill No. 6398, proposing the creation of a sovereign wealth fund for the Philippines to be known as the Maharlika Wealth Fund (MWF), inspired from South Korea's sovereign wealth fund.
 The fund, if established, would be managed by the Maharlika Investments Corporation (MIC).
-President Bongbong Marcos has backed the establishment of a sovereign wealth fund in 2022, believing that it would be advantageous for the country.
+President Ferdinand "Bongbong" R. Marcos, Jr. has backed the establishment of a sovereign wealth fund, believing that it would be advantageous for the country.